httmako/shira_at/blog/source/golang_notes.md

 If your application doesn't log much then simple `fmt` prints could be enough aswell, e.g. for commandline applications I prefer to just print information in plaintext instead of using a logger.

+In a cloud environment you should always log to stdout.
+Containers do not keep data when being restarted, which means your logs would get lost afterwards.
+Docker and Kubernetes manage your stdout prints of your containers and log them to a more persistent place themselves, so the only thing you have to do is log to stdout and let them take care of the rest.

 # Jenkins pipeline